mermaidpurse/wrapsher/docs/decisions.md

 ## Interfaces, Unions or union types?

-Right now if I want to make a function that accepts more than one type of second argument, I need to make it accept `any` and then do its own type assertion (which actually doesn't exist yet).
+Right now if I want to make a function that accepts more than one type of second argument, I need to make it accept `any` and then do its own type assertion.
 For example, to create a `add(float f, number n)`-style function that accepts ints and floats for `n`, you'd have to do something like:

 ```
 float add(float f, any n) {